AMI-system/object-store-scripts/README.md

   --deployment "Forest Edge - EC4AB109"
 ```

-To run for all deployments use `--deployment "All"`
+To run for all deployments use `--deployment "All"` -->

+The multi-core pipeline is run in several steps:

+1. Listing All Available Deployments
+2. Generate Key Files
+3. Chop the keys into chunks
+4. Analyse the chunks

-### Listing Available Deployments
+### 01. Listing Available Deployments

 To find information about the available deployments you can use the print_deployments function.
 For all deployments: